The Herring Gull: The Classic 'Seagull' of Our Coasts

 Identifying an adult Herring Gull is fairly straightforward if you focus on a few key features:

-Size: It's a large, very robust bird, measuring about 24-26 inches (60-66 cm) long.
+Size: It's a large, very robust bird.
 It is visibly much larger and bulkier than a Black-headed Gull.

 Bill: Its bill is yellow, thick, and powerful, with a very clear, bright red spot on the lower mandible.
 This is one of its most distinctive marks.